AztecProtocol/aztec-packages/yellow-paper/docs/rollup-circuits/root_rollup.md

 sidebar_position: 4
 ---

-The root rollup circuit is our top circuit, it apply the state changes passed through its children and the cross-chain messages.
+The root rollup circuit is our top circuit, it applies the state changes passed through its children and the cross-chain messages.
 It is the one that will communicate with the [validating light node](./../contracts/index.md).

 :::info Squishers
 This might practically happen through a series of "squisher" circuits that will wrap the proof in another proof that is cheaper to verify on-chain.
 For example, wrapping a ultra-plonk proof in a standard plonk proof.